kassisdion/Raytracer/README.md

 Raytracer from epitech project

 compilation :
-use Make into get the "classical" version use Make Bonus into get the complete version.
+use Make into get the "classical" version or Make Bonus into get the complete version.

 usation :
 ./rt config/[...]